-I’m writing this because people asked what happened to all of PTBC’s many professional columnists.
+I’m writing this because ones of people have asked what happened to all of PTBC’s many professional columnists.

-Along with the brilliant writing of yours truly, PTBC used to feature many American and Canadian columnists whose articles were posted here on a permanent, weekly (or more often) basis, with their express, personal permission, of course, and sometimes even bolstered by a contract involving actual money.
-Not taxpayer money, mind you — my own after tax, leftover, saved, capitalist-style money.
-This is not the CBC or any other failed socialist project.
+Along with the brilliant writing of yours truly, PTBC used to feature many American and Canadian columnists (see a nearly complete list here) whose articles were posted here on a permanent, weekly or more often basis, with their express, personal permission, of course, and sometimes even bolstered by a contract involving actual money.
+Not taxpayer money, mind you — my own after tax, leftover, saved, private-guy, capitalist-style money.

-For example I bought John Stossel’s column, and Dennis Prager’s.
-I also posted Ann Coulter’s column here, on contract (i.e. I paid her!), for over ten years.
-I like to take every opportunity like this to add that PTBC was the only Canadian media ever to do so.
-Yeah, I wear that as a badge of honor, liberals, just as you would if you managed to secure Paul Krugman for your dopey left-wing site.
-Or for you NDP pawns, Fidel Castro.
-I acknowledge those are extreme examples, whereas Coulter is a mainstream conservative, makes sense, and loves freedom and America.
-But I don’t care.
+For example I bought John Stossel’s column, and Dennis Prager’s too.
+I also convinced Ann Coulter to let us post her column here, on contract (i.e. I paid her!), for over ten years.
+I do like to take every opportunity to add that PTBC was the only Canadian media, ever, to have the balls to carry her sometimes contentious weekly columns weekly.
+And yeah, I wear that as a badge of honor, liberals, just as you would if you managed to secure Paul Krugman for your dopey left-wing site.
+Or for you NDP fans, Nicolás Maduro (well, or Paul Krugman still).

-When I started the America-centric BoldColors.net, I shifted Coulter’s column and most other American columnists to that venue.
-But ultimately, to save time, and mostly money, I stopped posting all those columnists’ columns, at both sites, in early 2013.
+When I started the America-centric BoldColors.net (now in hiatus), I shifted Coulter’s column and most other American columnists to that venue instead.
+But ultimately, to save time, and mostly to save money, I stopped posting all those columnists’ columns, at both sites, in early 2013.
+Insert sad face here.